Tech & Society

 In an article by Bosch vice-president Venugopalan, he mentioned that the Ministry of New and Renewable Energy (MNRE) intends to scale up clean energy generation capacity in India to 175 gigawatts, which includes increasing solar power by 15GW annually.

 At the movement, however, the initiative requires funding estimated to be up to $100 billion, and both governmental and non-governmental entities need to cooperate towards the goal.
-Already on the move is Tata power, who invested $90 million into renewable energy subsidiary.
+Already on the move is Tata power, who invested $90 million into a renewable energy subsidiary.
 As more companies join the charge, India’s big green energy plans will transform into reality.

 Omar Elorfaly